chryzsh/DarthSidious/building-a-lab/building-a-lab/building-a-lab-with-esxi-and-vagrant.md

 Add the big drive, where the virtual machines will be stored as a datastore in ESXi.

 1. In the ESXi web client press `Storage`in the left side pane.
 2. Just follow the instructions after selecting `New datastore`from the menu,
 3. Add a drive, give it a name like `VMs` and use the whole drive as one partition.

 ### Adding a network configuration to ESXi

 1. Select Networking on the left side pane
 2. Click Add standard switch, name it vSwitch1
-3. Don't assign
+3. I forgot what step 3 was
 4. Click port group, ADD port group.
 5. Give it the name `Lab Network`, asign it to `VLAN 0`, assign it to `vSwitch0`which is the default virtual switch.

-###

 ### Preparing base images for every OS